Py-xel/JetPass/README.md

 - **Persistent Storage**: Reservations are saved and loaded from a JSON file.
 - **Rich UI**: Utilizes the rich library for beautified terminal tables and questionary for interactive prompts.

+All reservations are saved to a json file called `reservations.json`.
+Three reservations are hardcoded when the program starts initially, and the file is completely wiped upon exiting.

+The CSV file can be modified, but it has to be UTF-8 encoded, with a `;` as a delimiter.

 #### Dependencies

 - Pandas: CSV management.